Sanket-Dutta/Spatial-Statistics/README.md

 Datasets starting with CONUS coresspond to Analysis_2 done for Contiguous USA

 Please change the paths given in the scripts as necessary

+The fast_example script is adapted from the github profile of Daniel Turek